dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 3. [async await]({% post_url 2018-05-03-async-await %})
 4. 👉 [call with current continuation]({% post_url 2018-05-06-call-with-current-continuation %}) 👈

-["Call with current continuation"](https://en.wikipedia.org/wiki/Call-with-current-continuation) (abbreviated as `callcc`) originates in [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29).
+["Call with current continuation"](https://en.wikipedia.org/wiki/Call-with-current-continuation) (abbreviated as `call/cc`) originates in [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29).
 It's not as widespread as `yield/async/await` and less intuitive than coroutines as threads implementation, but it seems to be quite influential because it was probably the first language to have first-class [continuations](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29#First-class_continuations) which represent the common idea behind all coroutines implementations.
-Because `callcc` comes from Scheme all code examples in this post are also in Scheme.
+Because `call/cc` comes from Scheme all code examples in this post are written in Scheme (and should be executable with [CHICKEN Scheme](https://call-cc.org)).

 Before diving into `calcc`, it's worth understanding what **continuation** is or rather what people mean when they say "continuation".
 There are several meanings:
 1. A callback passed into function.
 In other words, if a function takes another function as an argument and calls it at some point, the argument is "continuation".